 If there are no spaces available at the time of your application, your child's name will be added to a waiting list for the relevant year group.
-When a space becomes available it will be filled by one of the pupils on the waiting list in accordance with the oversubscription criteria listed in this policy.
+When a space becomes available it will be filled by one of the pupils on the waiting list in accordance with the oversubscription criteria listed in this policy (children looked after or previously looked after; children permanently residing in the normal catchment area at the time of admission; children with elder siblings in Years 8 to 11 who will be attending the Academy at the proposed admission date; other children whose parents have requested a place; children whose parents did not submit a request for a place by the published closing date).

 Priority will not be given to children on the basis that they have been on the waiting list the longest.